2025 Water Energy Systems Integrated

 • Who is eligible to participate?

-All Colorado State University current and recent graduate students and rising undergraduates are eligible for participation.
-External professions are also eligible to participate.
-5 full scholarships are available. (contact steve.conrad@colostate.edu for specifics and questions).
+The design challenge is an active engagement between members of the Colorado State University community, industry, and public.
+Current and recent students, graduate and rising undergraduates, are eligible for participation.
+External and Industry participants are also eligible and encouraged participate.
+Sponsorship for participation is provided by a CO-WY workforce development program. (contact steve.conrad@colostate.edu for specifics and questions).

 Some relevant disciplines include: